MewsSystems/gitbook-distributor-guide/distributor-widget/README.md

 # Distributor Widget

-**Note: In order to embed the distributor into your webpage, your site must be securely served over https.
-Any distributor widget that is implemented on an insecure http site will be redirected to the standalone distributor.**
+**Note: In order to embed the Distributor into your webpage, your site must be securely served over https.
+Any Distributor widget that is implemented on an insecure http site will be redirected to the standalone Distributor.**

 ## Script <a id="script"></a>